Malta in the Eurovision Song Contest 2014

-Malta participated in the Eurovision Song Contest 2014 with the song "Coming Home" written by Richard Micallef.
-The song was performed by Firelight.
-The Maltese entry for the 2014 contest in Copenhagen, Denmark was selected through the national final Malta Eurovision Song Contest 2014, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+Malta was represented at the Eurovision Song Contest 2014 with the song "Coming Home", written by Richard Micallef, and performed by Firelight.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry in the contest through the national final Malta Eurovision Song Contest 2014.
 The competition consisted of a semi-final round and a final, held on 7 and 8 February 2014, respectively, where "Coming Home" performed by Firelight eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing as the opening entry during the show in position 1, "Coming Home" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 10 May.
 It was later revealed that Malta placed ninth out of the 15 participating countries in the semi-final with 64 points.
 In the final, Malta performed in position 22 and placed twenty-third out of the 26 participating countries, scoring 32 points.